-The initial offering period of the ESPP commenced on the effective date of the IPO, April 13, 2017, and will end on March 15, 2018.
-A new offering period will commence on the first trading day on or after March 15th and September 15th each year, or on such other date as the administrator will determine and will end on the first trading day, approximately six months later, on or after September 15th and March 15th, respectively.
+A new offering period will commence on the first trading day on or after March 15th and September 15th each year, or on such other date as the administrator will determine, and will end on the first trading day, approximately six months later, on or after September 15th and March 15th, respectively.
 Participants may purchase the Company's common stock through payroll deductions, up to a maximum of 15% of their eligible compensation.
-Participants may withdraw from the ESPP and receive a refund of their accumulated payroll contributions at any time prior to a purchase date.
-The amount of shares participants may purchase is variable, as participants may purchase as many shares as the full amount of their withholdings will permit, based on the purchase price.
 Unless changed by the administrator, the purchase price for each share of common stock purchased under the ESPP will be 85% of the lower of the fair market value per share on the first trading day of the applicable offering period (or, in the case of the initial offering period, the price at which one share of common stock was offered to the public in its IPO) or the fair market value per share on the last trading day of the applicable offering period.